orbeon/orbeon-forms-doc/form-runner/api/other/publish.md

 If the form definition is NOT provided in the request:

-- URL: `/fr/service/orbeon/builder/publish/$document-id`
+- URL: `/fr/service/orbeon/builder/publish/$document`
-    - `$document-id`: Form Builder document id for retrieval of attachments
+    - `$document`: Form Builder document id for retrieval of attachments
 - Method: `POST`
 - Request body: empty